-The fieldwork followed a qualitative research methodology that included two interrelated methods, participant observation and interviewing.
-This approach is grounded in ethnographic research where immersion, frequent visits and participant observation establish trust between researchers and respondents, and provide in-depth knowledge of people, their activities, and a place.
+The fieldwork followed a qualitative research methodology that included two interrelated methods: participant observation and interviewing.
+This approach is grounded in ethnographic research where immersion, frequent visits, and active engagement by the researcher establish trust, and provides in-depth knowledge of people, their activities, and a place.
 We began the interview sample through previously established contacts in the Hill Country and used a purposive snowball technique in which we asked participants to provide names of others with valuable perspectives.
 This brought us into contact with key decision-makers, community leaders, and a range of conservation professionals and practitioners.

-An interview guide was used to ensure consistency across participants; however, participants were also encouraged to talk about topics of interest to them (see Appendix C for interview guide).
-The interviews, which ranged from approximately 40 minutes to 1.5 hours in length, were digitally tape-recorded to allow us to listen to the interviews and code for key themes.
+An interview guide was used to ensure consistency across participants; however, participants were encouraged to talk about topics of interest to them (see Appendix C for interview guide).
+The interviews, which ranged from approximately 40 minutes to 1.5 hours in length, were digitally recorded to allow us to listen to the interviews and code for key themes.
 In total, we conducted interviews with 27 participants and collected over 40 hours of recorded interviews.
 Analysis of the emerging concepts was done through an initial coding and recoding of the data, followed by a second set of codes that emphasized the emerging relationships between previously coded themes.